spairet/nip/doc/README.md

 There is a number of features for this functionality:
 1. `@nip` decorator allows you to specify name for the object to be used in config file (`just_func` in the example)
 2. You can combine `args` and `kwargs` in the config. (`just_func` creation).

-    _Actually you are able to create this combined element anywhere in the config, and it will be loaded as a tuple of list and dict._
 3. You can  automatically wrap everything under module.
    Here are two variants of wrapping `source` module:
    ```python